-Ministry (1979-2008, 2011-2014): a Industrial Metal band from Chicago, Illinois, USA.
+Ministry (1979-2008, 2011-present): a Industrial Metal band from Chicago, Illinois, USA.

-Under this original configuration, three 7"'s were recorded between 1979 and 1981 under their original moniker Special Effect.
-Jourgensen then released the old band members of their duties, and replaced them with Stevo (drums) and Lamont Welton (bass) to create the 12" Cold Life in 1982.
+Under this original configuration, three 7" discs were recorded between 1979 and 1981 under their original moniker Special Effect.
+Jourgensen then released the old band members of their duties, and replaced them with Stevo (drums) and Lamont Welton (bass) to create the 12" single Cold Life in 1982.
 It was at this point they adopted the name Ministry.
 This line-up didn't last long, however, and the band was replaced once again with all new musicians, except Jourgensen himself, and the returning Sorensen.
 This new group featured Shay Jones (vocals), Walter Turbett (guitar), John Davis (keyboards), Robert Roberts (keyboards) and Stephen George (drums) for the singles Work For Love, Revenge (You Did It Again) and I Want To Tell Her (all 1983).

 Jourgensen remained unhappy with the Euro-Pop direction his record company was pushing him into, especially with his solo debut, With Sympathy (1983), which he described as "the first abortion of an album".
 Twelve Inch Singles 1981-1984 (1984) was a compilation, which attempted to cash in on his early career by the 'Wax Trax' label; it failed to go far.
 With the addition of Paul Barker (bass/keyboards) and Bill Rieflin (drums), the resulting Twitch (1986), on new label 'Sire', was more to his liking.

 By the follow-up, The Mind Is A Terrible Thing To Taste (1989), the band was experiencing the start of Ministry's new discovery by the masses.
 They had developed a stunning live show with disturbing imagery and a musical barrage.
 Jourgensen disliked touring but he played his part bravely behind a bone-encrusted microphone on the accompanying tours.

-In Case You Didn't Like Showing Up (live) (1990) attempted to record the stage set.
+In Case You Didn't Like Showing Up (live; 1990) attempted to record the stage set.
 It was completed at a time when both Barker and Jourgensen were involved with several side-projects of varying musical styles, including Lard with Paul Barker and Jello Biafra (of Dead Kennedys), to name two, but Ministry remained the main interest for them.
-In contrast to the dark sound and socio-political lyrics of Ministry, the pair also formed Revolving Cocks, a humorous outlet for their talents, to release several albums Big Sexy Land (1986), Live! - You Goddamned Son Of A Bitch (1988), Beers Steers & Queers (1990) and Linger Ficken' Good...
+In contrast to the dark sound and socio-political lyrics of Ministry, the pair also formed Revolting Cocks, a humorous outlet for their talents, to release several albums Big Sexy Land (1986), Live! - You Goddamned Son Of A Bitch (1988), Beers, Steers, and Queers (1990) and Linger Ficken' Good...
 And Other Barnyard Oddities (1993).

 ...And the band played on, as they say for the "best of..." compilation Greatest Fits (2001) and the live effort Sphinctour (2002) followed and were now without the services of Scaccia nor Tucker.
 Tucker, for his part, had committed suicide in 1999 by slashing his own throat after taking pills.
 Animositisomina (2003) saw the membership of Allen Jourgensen and Paul Barker with Max Brody replacing Washam.

-In 2004 Al Jourgensen returned to the studio with a revamped lineup rounded out by Mike Scaccia (ex-Rigor Mortis, of Ministry), John Monte (ex-M.O.D., of Mind Funk), Phil Owen (of Skatenigs) and Mark Baker (of Hellions) for possible future recordings under the Revolving Cocks side project moniker.
+In 2004 Al Jourgensen returned to the studio with a revamped lineup rounded out by Mike Scaccia (ex-Rigor Mortis, of Ministry), John Monte (ex-M.O.D., of Mind Funk), Phil Owen (of Skatenigs) and Mark Baker (of Hellions) for possible future recordings under the Revolting Cocks side project moniker.

 Ministry's "final" album, The Last Sucker, was released on September 18, 2007.

-On June 4, 2007, Al Jourgensen filed a Tortious Interference lawsuit against ex-bassist Paul Barker and 'Spurburn Music' in Los Angeles Superior Court (case #SC094122).
+On June 4, 2007, Al Jourgensen filed a tortious interference lawsuit against ex-bassist Paul Barker and 'Spurburn Music' in Los Angeles superior court (case #sc094122).
 The case was dismissed on October 24, 2008.

-Paul Raven died on October 20, 2007, suffering an apparent heart attack shortly after arriving in Europe to commence recording for the French industrial band Treponem Pal near the Swiss border.
+Paul raven died on October 20, 2007, suffering an apparent heart attack shortly after arriving in Europe to commence recording for the French industrial band Treponem Pal near the Swiss border.

 Two albums of covers/remixes, Cover Up (2008) and Undercover (2010) were released.
-All of these releases are credited to "Ministry and Co-Conspirators", since they feature collaborations between Jourgensen and other musicians.
+All of these releases are credited to "Ministry and co-conspirators", since they feature collaborations between Jourgensen and other musicians.

 Adios...
-Puta Madres, a live album featuring material culled from the band's final tour, was released in 2009 on CD and DVD.
+Puta Madres, a live album featuring material culled from the band's final tour, was released in 2009 on cd and DVD.

 See Less... ⏫